Zalabiyeh: Early known origins

 According to King David's daughter prepared fritters (לְבִיבוֹת) for her step-brother Amnon.
 By the 2nd-century CE, the name of the fritter had taken on the name sūfğenīn (סוּפְגְּנִין) in Mishnaic Hebrew, a word derived from its sponge-like texture with alveolar holes.

 Customs

 Zalabiyeh are commonly eaten by Muslims during the month of Ramadan, Palestinians and Jordanians also eat mushabbak (modern Levantine version of zalabiyeh) on Mawlid.
+Serving mushabbak on Mawlid is also traditional in Egypt.

 Indian Christian communities during Advent and Easter, and by Sephardic Jews for Hanukkah.

+Arab Christians in the Levant eat zalabiyeh on Eid il-Burbara and Eid al-Ghitas.

-In Lebanon they are eaten on the night of January 5 to celebrate the baptism of Jesus Christ.
+In Lebanon, a version of zalabiyeh made from yeast dough is eaten on the night of January 5 to celebrate the baptism of Jesus Christ.
 The dough is mixed with aniseed and, in the South of the country, three holes are made in the dough to symbolize the Holy Trinity.
 They are eaten in both their elongated form and their round form on that day.

 Zalabiyeh (or zelebi) are a traditional sufgan ("spongy dough") for Persian Jews.